10 Africa Life

 across just about anything.

-To 'come across' something is to see it without looking for it or by chance.
+When you 'come across' something, you discover it by chance.
 Notice the following:

 - Did you come across my jacket in the basement?

 - We came across tons of fruit trees.

 You can see monkeys along the road, right up to the city

 The 'city outskirts' is the outside part of the city far from the city center.
 Notice the following:

 - There is a lot more space around the city outskirts.

 - How far is it from your apartment to the city outskirts?

 from time to time

 These animals do take people from time to time.